-The performance of the Group is largely dependent on the health and popularity of the stallions and in particular Invincible Spirit, who is now twenty-five.
-It is also dependent on the market demand for their services.
+The performance of the Group is largely dependent on the health and popularity of the stallions and is also dependent on the market demand for their services.

-Certain risks facing the Group may be difficult to quantify but relate primarily to the impact of COVID-19 and animal diseases which would restrict the movement/travelling of animals.
+Certain risks facing the Group may be difficult to quantify but relate primarily to the impact of animal diseases which would restrict the movement/travelling of animals.